MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 - `std.threading` provides the contents of headers `<atomic>`, `<condition_variable>`, `<future>`, `<mutex>`, `<shared_mutex>`, and `<thread>`
 - `std.core` provides everything else in the C++ Standard Library

-To consume these modules, just add an import declaration to the top of the source code file.
+To consume these modules, add an import declaration to the top of the source code file.
 For example:

 ```cpp
 import std.core;